neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/3-escrow/4-refund/chapter.md

 ## Wrap Up

-This chapter was a bit of a rehash of last chapter, but now we have a fully functioning Escrow contract!
+Now we have a fully functioning Escrow contract!
 On the other side of `Next` we'll see how to generalize the Escrow contract to work for any NEP-5 token.